The implications for Family Law

-- Violent or threatening behaviour– the perpetrator does not necessarily have to carry out the behaviour, but it is still abuse if it is threatened.
+- Violent or threatening behaviour– the perpetrator does not necessarily have to carry out the behaviour, but it is still abuse if it is threatening.

-- Economic abuse– the Act explains that this means any behaviour that adversely effects the victim’s ability to ‘acquire, use or maintain money or other property’ or ‘obtain goods or services’.
+- Economic abuse– the Act explains that this means any behaviour that adversely affects the victim’s ability to ‘acquire, use or maintain money or other property’ or ‘obtain goods or services’.

 - Psychological, emotional or other abuse– abuse may be verbal and designed to impact the victim psychologically and emotionally.

 - Controlling or coercive behaviour– the Explanatory Notes of the Domestic Abuse Act explain that: